shaik1002/biggitlabbomb/doc/ci/secure_files/index.md

 tool.
 This tool automatically verifies the checksum of each file as it is downloaded.

 Any project member with at least the Developer role can access Project-level secure files.
-Interactions with Project-level secure files are not included in audit events, but [issue 117](https://gitlab.com/gitlab-org/incubation-engineering/mobile-devops/readme/-/issues/117) proposes adding this functionality.
+Interactions with Project-level secure files are not included in Audit Events, but [issue 117](https://gitlab.com/gitlab-org/incubation-engineering/mobile-devops/readme/-/issues/117) proposes adding this functionality.